-Students will gain knowledge and understanding of musical elements, contexts and language through the application of knowledge in the context of six areas of study, each with three set works: Vocal Music, Instrumental Music, Music for Film, Popular Music and Jazz, Fusions, New Directions.
-Students will also apply their knowledge to unfamiliar works.
+Students will gain knowledge and understanding of musical elements, contexts, and language through the application of knowledge in the context of their three areas of study: The Development of the Symphony, Popular Music and Twentieth Century Music.
+Students will study set work from these areas of study as well as listen to a wide range of unfamiliar works related to these areas of study.